-Listen carefully to your candidates' answers about their motivations.
-How to motivate employees is one of the most frequent questions received at this website.
+Listen carefully to your candidate's answers about their motivations.
+How to motivate employees is one of the most frequent questions received on this website.
 The reality is that you can only create an environment in which employees will choose to be motivated by something at work.
 You cannot make a person choose motivation and motivated behavior—you can only trust that it is intrinsically important to your candidate.

 While the content of the candidate's answers is critical to assess his or her motivation, nonverbal communication is equally important, especially as you assess motivation.
 Look for enthusiasm in the candidate's voice and a sense of engagement in her body language.
 How much space does she take up at the table?
 Confident people use space to their advantage.
 Does she lean forward, look you confidently in the eye, and reminisce with humor and obvious involvement?

 These are signals that a candidate sends out about motivation.
 Sleepy, slow answers, with no tonal emphasis, no enthusiasm, and little body language send a red flag about a potential employee's motivation.
 Sure, your candidate might be discouraged, ill, or having a bad day, but why risk hiring her when candidates who radiate enthusiasm and motivation exist?
-See more about how to use nonverbal communication in hiring.
+Your best results will come from using nonverbal communication in hiring.